Assignment 2: Group Assignment

 - What aspects of development do you think will present the most challenge?

-Important: You will receive an email from GitHub inviting you to collaborate on the group repository.
+You will receive an email from GitHub inviting you to collaborate on the group repository.
 Accept the invite ASAP because it will expire after a couple of days.
-I will deduct marks if I have to re-add you to the repository.
+If you miss the first invite, you will get a second chance but you will lose 50% of marks for commits.
+If you miss the second invite, you will receive a zero for assignment 2.

 Contributing to the Assignment